 Still, it seems people can't get enough of the Day Z-inspired survival sim.
 It sees you use your wits and bearings to survive its harsh open world, starting off with nothing but a rock.
 After gathering resources needed to build a house and weapons to fend off attackers (other online players, in other words), Rust gradually becomes more intense as you defend your growing base — or attempt to breach others'.

-Despite featuring a broad range of unpredictable weapons, Duck Game is not really a shooter, but a unique concept for a fighting game.
-In a sense, Duck Game draws its inspiration from the one-hit kill mechanic made popular by Nidhogg.
-Instead of fighting with swords, however, you're fighting with raw ammunition.
-Oh, and you're a duck.
+In a sense, Duck Game draws its inspiration from the one-hit kill mechanic made popular by Nidhogg and hat selection made famous by Team Fortress 2.
+Instead of fighting with swords like you would in Nidhogg, however, you're fighting with raw ammunition.
+Oh, and if you couldn't tell by the title, you're a duck.